 Electrical magnetic, phototherapy (laser) heat, massage, and hyperbaric oxygen therapies: No evidence supports efficacy of these treatments.

-Patient risk should be estimated based on the assessment of skilled clinicians and use of risk assessment scales (see Figure: Braden scale for predicting risk for pressure ulcers. and see Table: The Norton Scale for Predicting Pressure Ulcer Risk*).
+Patient risk should be estimated based on the assessment of skilled clinicians and use of risk assessment scales (see Table: The Norton Scale for Predicting Pressure Ulcer Risk* and the Braden Scale).

 Daily attention to hygiene and dryness is necessary to prevent maceration and secondary infection.
 Protective padding, pillows, or sheepskin can be used to separate body surfaces.
 Bedding and clothing should be changed frequently.
 In incontinent patients, ulcers should be protected from contamination; synthetic dressings can help.
 Skin breakdown can be prevented with careful cleansing and drying (patting and not rubbing the skin) and using anticandidal creams and moisture barrier creams or skin-protective wipes.
 Use of adhesive tape should be minimized, because it can irritate and even tear fragile skin.
 Areas subject to friction may be powdered with plain talc.
 Use of cornstarch is discouraged because it may allow microbial growth.